Welcome to Winchester Poetry Festival

 Winchester Poetry Festival was established in 2013 with the first festival taking place in September 2014.
 We also promote one-off events and work in partnership with Hampshire Cultural Trust to run the Hampshire Poet programme and the Hampshire Young Poet Competition.

-Winchester Poetry Festival 2025 is a celebration of poetry performances, readings, workshops and activities for all.
+Winchester Poetry Festival 2025 took place in October - a celebration of poetry performances, readings, workshops and activities for all.
 Curated by Clare Pollard on the theme "Revisiting The Classics"

 Winchester Poetry Festival is a charity run by a board of Trustees with support from a creative team.